valeriansaliou/constellation/README.md

 ## HTTP REST API

+The Constellation HTTP REST API listens on the configured `http.inet` interface from your `config.cfg` file.
+You can use it for your management and monitoring needs.

-### DNS records management
+### 1. DNS records management

-To check, read, insert, modify and delete DNS records, you need to use the Constellation HTTP REST API, that listens on the configured `http.inet` interface from your `config.cfg` file.
+To check, read, insert, modify and delete DNS records, you can use the `zone` API resource.

 #### API overview